-Brazil app tracks gunfire as Rio de Janeiro violence spikes
+Brazil apps track gunfire as Rio de Janeiro violence spikes

-RIO DE JANEIRO Gun violence is on the rise in Rio de Janeiro, with the sound of firefights echoing daily across Brazil's seaside city as drug gangs battle each other and police officers patrolling slums.
+RIO DE JANEIRO (Reuters) - Gun violence is on the rise in Rio de Janeiro, with the sound of firefights echoing daily across Brazil's seaside city as drug gangs battle each other and police officers patrolling slums.

-Now there is an application that tracks in real-time how many gun battles there are and where they occur, based on eyewitnesses, media and police accounts.
+Now a pair of applications track in real-time how many gun battles there are and where they occur, based on eyewitnesses, media and police accounts.

-The "Fogo Cruzado," or Cross Fire, application created by Amnesty International and a local researcher aims to let Rio's citizens know where gunfire is taking place, in the hopes of keeping them out of danger.
+The "Fogo Cruzado," or Cross Fire, application created by Amnesty International and local researcher aims to let Rio's citizens know where gunfire is taking place, in the hopes of keeping them out of danger.

+A second application is called Onde Tem Tiroteio - "Where are the Firefights" - with similar objectives.

+"Our job here is not to denounce anyone, we do not have a direct focus on the police or on the drug gangs," Henrique Coelho Caamaño, a volunteer who helps maintain the Onde Tem Tiroteio app, said this week.
+"Our focus is really to get people out of the way of stray bullets."

 While Rio is long used to random gunfire in or close to its nearly 1,000 favelas, the city has been stunned by a rash of stray bullets hitting innocent bystanders - including a baby boy struck last week while still in his mother's womb.